 Profico at Web Summit 2021: Top 5 Tech Trends

 As a digital product agency, one of the key aspects of our work is to remain on top of upcoming trends in tech.
-We’re on the constant lookout for new market opportunities and inspirations that we can implement on the client products we manage.
+We’re on constant lookout for new market opportunities and inspirations which we can implement on client products we manage.
 That’s why we were extremely looking forward to participate as exhibitors at this year’s Web Summit.
 Without further ado, here are our top 5 trends that stood out the most in terms of their potential to indicate where the industry is at today and where it could be going tomorrow.

 As soon as Facebook rebranded to Meta, it became clear that the “Metaverse” is going to become the latest trending buzzword.
 While everyone, including us, is still terrified by the idea that Facebook (Meta) is going to become even more involved in our digital lives, it was refreshing to see some early use cases that don’t look that scary.
-Apart from Meta, we’ve listened to talks from startups such as Roblox, or Sensorium Galaxy, that are looking to bring Metaverse into other industries like education.
+Apart from Meta, we’ve listened to talks from startups such as Roblox and Sensorium Galaxy, that are looking to bring Metaverse into other industries like education.

 But while these startups have existed for years, Meta (ex-Facebook) was an absolute highlight of the conference.
 Chris Cox (CPO at Meta) hosted a talk titled “Welcome to the Metaverse”.
 An immersive VR evolution of the internet.